 Elevation: 8,037 ft

 From the west, take South Mink Creek road to South Fork Mink Creek road (FS-163) to Scout Mountain Top Road (FS-009).
-Road 009 is open seasonally, requires a high clearance vehicle — preferably a jeep or other short wheelbase vehicle — and may be difficult to travel if it is wet or muddy.
-This road also can be narrow in places, especially in the lower areas of the track shown, which can make encountering other vehicles interesting.
+FS-009 is open seasonally, requires a high-clearance vehicle (preferably a jeep or other short wheelbase vehicle) and may be difficult to travel if it is wet or muddy.
+This road also can be narrow in places, especially in the lower areas of the track shown, which can make encountering other vehicles problematic.

-It is approximately 5.60 miles roundtrip from the gate and cattle guard at the start of the track to the summit.
-However from a parking pull-off at 7,650 ft, it is a shorter 3-mile roundtrip hike.
-Depending on where you begin, hike Scout Mountain Top Road/FS-009, or the more direct hiking trail that bypasses the road switchbacks, until you reach one of two trails (at 7,800 and 8,000 ft) that heads east toward the peak.
-A short and easy scramble at a rock outcrop below the summit’s west side adds additional interest.
+It is approximately 5.60 miles round trip from the gate and cattle guard at the start of the track to the summit.
+However from a parking pull-off at 7,650 ft, it is a shorter 3-mile round trip hike.
+Depending on where you begin, hike Scout Mountain Top Road/FS-009, or the more direct hiking trail that bypasses the road switchbacks, until you reach one of two trails (at 7,800 feet and 8,000 feet) that heads east toward the peak.
+A short and easy scramble at a rock outcrop below the summit’s west side adds some flavor to the climb.

 This area is especially beautiful in autumn and is a popular destination for local hunters.